dendibakh/perf-book/chapters/13-Other-Tuning-Areas/13-4 Low-Latency-Tuning-Techniques.md

 For this specific case, if heavy AVX instruction usage is not desired, include “-mprefer-vector-width=###” to your compilation flags to pin the highest width instruction set to either 128 or 256.
 Again, if your entire server fleet runs on the latest chips then this is much less of a concern since the throttling impact of AVX instruction sets is negligible nowadays.

 [^4]: Cache Warming technique - [https://www.youtube.com/watch?v=XzRxikGgaHI](https://www.youtube.com/watch?v=XzRxikGgaHI).
-[^5]: Jabperf blog: TLB Shootdowns - [https://www.jabperf.com/how-to-deter-or-disarm-tlb-shootdowns/](https://www.jabperf.com/how-to-deter-or-disarm-tlb-shootdowns/)
+[^5]: JabPerf blog: TLB Shootdowns - [https://www.jabperf.com/how-to-deter-or-disarm-tlb-shootdowns/](https://www.jabperf.com/how-to-deter-or-disarm-tlb-shootdowns/)